196 Street Station Plan

 The environment on the Surrey side of the future Willowbrook Station will alter as SkyTrain continues its journey along Fraser Highway from City Centre to Langley.
 How will Surrey's GHG emissions be increased by the new plan area?

-Mike asked 17 days agoHi Mike,
+Mike asked about 2 months agoHi Mike,

 Thank you for this question.
 Transportation and buildings are the top two sources of GHGs in Surrey.
 There will be increased emissions associated with the construction of new buildings and the new SkyTrain line.